Want to learn more?

-First, let’s talk about location.
+With that out of the way, let’s talk about location.
 The Central Coast of California is recognized throughout the world for the world-class surfing of Santa Cruz, the storybook cottages of Carmel-By-The-Sea, the famous Pebble Beach golf links, the picturesque 17-Mile Drive, the towering redwoods of Big Sur, the awe-inspiring coastal drive along Highway 1, and the spectacular sunsets of Morro Bay and Pismo Beach.

-Of course, selecting a law school isn’t really about geography.
-On a more serious note, let’s focus on curriculum, skills programs, academic support, and clinical experience.
+The quality of faculty, curriculum, skills programs, academic support, clinical experience, bar pass rates, and eventual professional employment are among the key factors for selecting the right law school for you.
 Our programs emphasize practical skills and require that all law students participate in clinical programs.
 We sponsor clinical workshops where students meet with clients under the supervision of law faculty.
-We require that graduates be certified as mediators as part of the J.D. curriculum and provide a number of programs in which students can participate in community mediation programs.
-In addition, the law school has internship programs with offices such as the District Attorney, Public Defender, County Counsel, Superior Court, Legal Services for Seniors, and many other public and private law offices.
+We require that graduates be certified as mediators as part of the J.D. curriculum and provide opportunities during law school for students to serve as community mediators.
+In addition, the law school supports internship programs with offices such as the District Attorney, Public Defender, County Counsel, Superior Court, Legal Services for Seniors, California Rural Legal Assistance, and many other public and private law offices.